JeremyArdley/BSBXTW401-MORTGAGE/userguide.md

-Here is a user guide for the mortgage calculator Python application as described in the provided code.
-This guide will help users understand how to use the application effectively.

-### User Guide: Mortgage Calculator
+# User Guide: Mortgage Calculator

 #### Introduction
 The mortgage calculator is a Python application designed to help clients determine their monthly mortgage payments based on various input parameters including mortgage length, interest rate, and down payment.
 This tool is ideal for those planning their finances for a home purchase.